Tech stocks slump again; Nasdaq has worst loss since 2020

 NEW YORK (AP) — Stocks closed broadly lower on Wall Street Tuesday, weighed down by sharp declines in Big Tech stocks that also left the Nasdaq with its worst drop since September 2020.

 Investors are busy reviewing the latest round of corporate earnings and are facing a particularly heavy week with results from some of the nation's biggest companies.
-The latest corporate report cards are hitting Wall Street amid lingering concerns about rising inflation, interest rate hikes and potential damage to global economic growth.
+Earnings growth has been one of the pillars of the market, but the reports so far haven’t offset investors’ concerns about rising inflation, interest rate hikes and potential damage to global economic growth from pandemic-related lockdowns in China.

 The S&P 500 fell 120.92 points, or 2.8% to 4,175.20.
 The benchmark index closed the day with 95% of its stocks losing ground.
 The Dow Jones Industrial Average fell 809.28 points, or 2.4%, to 33,240.18.